goshlanguage/cerulean/CONTRIBUTING.md

 1. Fork the desired repo, develop and test your code changes.
 1. Submit a pull request.

+## Adding a new API endpoint

+When adding a new API endpoint, please be sure to include the following:

+- [README.md](internal/subscriptions/README.md) - A summation of the api endpoint(s) we're emulating with links to the documentation
+- tests - testing is highly valued in this project.
+Please test at the service level, but also add to the integration test for Cerulean in `tests/`
+- Detail in your PR which API versions you're including

 ## Meetings

 We meet every 2 weeks to discuss road map or discuss open issues.
 Please join us at: